Kiner Music: Star Wars

 The duo's first work on the Star Wars universe was working on the score for Star Wars Rebels.
-The Kiners made musical contributions in Star Wars: The Clone Wars and The Bad Batch, and assisted with full compositions in Ahsoka: The TV series.
+The Kiners made musical contributions in Star Wars: The Clone Wars and The Bad Batch, and assisted with full compositions in Ahsoka.

 The duo said Dave Filoni allowed them to develop their own voice within the Star Wars universe.
 Sean created the theme for Grand Admiral Thrawn.
 The duo needed to balance their own work with the iconic motifs and themes created by John Williams, such as the main Star Wars fanfare and the more gentle Leia's Theme.
 The duo, along with their father Kevin, build upon the influences that inspired John Williams and his work.

 Deana and Sean were tasked with composing the score for The Bad Batch during the COVID-19 pandemic.
 Sean is credited with creating the theme for the main character Omega.
 During San Diego Comic-Con in 2024, Sean shared that he wrote Omega's Theme with his newborn daughter in his lap, saying, "The pandemic had just started.
 My daughter was a newborn, and I was literally writing with her in my lap, this little bundle of joy.
 And the world was so dark, and everything was so bad.
 Just to have her, to feel like pure potential, pure hope, knowing that I was going to do my best to try and make sure that this little bubble of happiness, that her life would be happy.
 That she would know that she was loved.
 I turned all that into [Omega's Theme].
 I literally wrote it with her on my lap."

 The duo also worked on Ahsoka.
 Before they began composing, the siblings and their father put together a playlist with music from people like Joe Hisaishi to get inspiration for the score.
 According to Kevin, who worked alongside the duo, Dave Filoni requested a score that had a samurai motif.
 Building off of that, the pair took influence from Japanese and Chinese culture.
 They used a guzheng as a main instrument for the character.
 Deana also learned to play the flute while scoring Ahsoka.
 The pair had access to a live orchestra as they scored the episodes.
 Deana also incorporated her friend Sarah Tudzin into the score as they felt they needed punk, rebellious energy in the music.

 Apart from Star Wars properties, they have composed the scores for several popular TV shows, including Titans, Single Parents, Trese, Narcos: Mexico, Transformers, Dark Winds, Peacemaker and Doom Patrol.